 The RPIC stated that he performed a normal takeoff and flew the drone to the west over a wooded area… He stated that during the spotlight demonstration the drone was unresponsive to control inputs, so he utilized the return-to-home (RTH) function.
 During the RTH descent toward the home point the drone hovered about 7 ft agl over a vehicle in the parking lot and was still unresponsive to any control inputs.

 When the drone would not land, the RPIC grabbed onto the landing gear and attempted to physically move the drone away from the vehicle.
 The drone resisted the physical displacement and maintained its position over the vehicle.
 The RPIC requested assistance from a demonstration attendee and handed him the remote controller.
 With guidance from the RPIC, he attempted several times to shut down the motors while RPIC held onto the landing gear with both hands.
 Finally, the RPIC attempted to remove the drone batteries when a propeller blade struck his right hand several times, which caused tendon and nerve damage.
 [T]he RPIC continued to hold onto the drone for several minutes until the batteries were exhausted and the motors stopped.

-Recorded data for the flight was retrieved and will be analysed further.
+Recorded data for the flight was retrieved:.

 A preliminary review of the flight logs showed that the RTH function was initiated about 7 minutes into the flight at 393 ft agl.
 A Restricted Zone notification was issued two times on the remote controller during the RTH procedure.